NelsonPython/Connect_IoT_Device_to_I3/README.md

 ### Viewing the log

-Here's a sample of the subscriber's logfile, AstroPiOTA.log:
+Viewing data on your console can be useful.
+Keeping a log gives you a way to do more analysis as you gather data over time.
+Here's a sample of the subscriber's logfile called, AstroPiOTA.log:

 ```
 TIMESTAMP,DEVICE,OWNER,LOCATION,LNG,LAT,TEMP,HUMIDITY,PRESSURE,PITCH,ROLL,YAW,ACCEL_X,ACCEL_Y,ACCEL_Z